PimWagemans09/CTkSyntaxHighlightedTextbox/README.md

 # CTkSyntaxHighlightedTextbox

-CTkHighlightedTextbox is a customtkinter textbox with built in syntax highlighting.<br>
+CTkSyntaxHighlightedTextbox is a customtkinter textbox with built in syntax highlighting.<br>
 The syntax highlighting is fully customizable a works using regexes.

 i made this because i needed it for another project and i decided to publish it